-Based on the resulting distribution of dust, we calculate the opacities and progressive escape probabilities of the medium along various directions.
-Using Equation \ref{eqn_pesc_full}, the $P_{esc} (\lambda, v_x,\theta, \phi)$ can be estimated, which tells how many of the IR photons of wavelength $\lambda$, originating in a thin ellipsoidal shell (defined by velocity along the $x$-axis, $v_x$) escapes the ejecta to reach the observer who is in the ($\theta$, $\phi$) direction.
-When calculating the optical depth $\tau_h (\lambda, v_x, \theta, \phi)$ using Equation \ref{eqn_shelltau}, the total mass of dust cannot be used in the expression, since the distribution of dust is anisotropic.
-Instead, the dust densities in a given direction should be integrated over all the shells along its path, like it is also shown in Equation \ref{eqn_shelltau}.
+Based on the resulting distribution of dust, we calculated the opacities and progressive escape probabilities of the medium along various directions.
+Using Eq. \ref{eqn_pesc_full}, the $P_{esc} (\lambda, v_x,\theta, \phi)$ can be estimated, which tells how many of the IR photons of wavelength $\lambda$, originating in a thin ellipsoidal shell (defined by velocity along the $x$ axis, $v_x$), escape the ejecta to reach the observer who is in the ($\theta$, $\phi$) direction.
+When calculating the optical depth $\tau_h (\lambda, v_x, \theta, \phi)$ using Eq. \ref{eqn_shelltau}, the total mass of dust cannot be used in the expression, since the distribution of dust is anisotropic.
+Instead, the dust densities in a given direction should be integrated over all the shells along its path, as it is also shown in Eq. \ref{eqn_shelltau}.

-In Figure \ref{fig_Pesc_e}, the progressive escape probability along the three axes of the ellipsoidal ejecta are shown for days 1000 and 1500, for the \textit{Spitzer Space Telescope} IRAC (Infrared Array Camera) bands, $\lambda$ = 3.6, 8.0 \mic.